4. Software & Hardware Requirements

 2 x 7200 RPM HDD, RAID 1, 60 GB

 Flow Sensor can monitor an almost unlimited number of interfaces.
-On modern hardware, processing tens of thousands of flows/s is also not a problem.
-Each Flow Sensor receives flows from only one flow exporter.
-Any bare metal server with enough RAM can run tens of Flow Sensor instances.
-For this type of Sensor, the amount of RAM is much more important than the speed of the CPU.
-Using a bare metal server and not a VM is highly recommended.
+On modern hardware, it can process tens of thousands of flows per second without issues.
+Each Flow Sensor instance receives flows from a single flow exporter.
+A bare-metal server with sufficient RAM can run multiple Flow Sensor instances, as RAM is more critical than CPU speed for this Sensor.
+Using a bare-metal server instead of a virtual machine is strongly recommended for optimal performance.

 4.5.
 System Requirements for SNMP Sensor